bmth-arg-wiki/bmth-arg-wiki.github.io/pages/walkthrough/walkthrough2.md

 <summary>Solution</summary>

 The password is "arc/hive".
-The password screen refers to the logo we see in [In the Dark](../music/amo-in-the-dark), which takes place at a mysterious organization called ARC/HIVE.
+The password screen refers to the logo we see in In the Dark, which takes place at a mysterious organization called ARC/HIVE.
 </details>

+This reveals a new document which centers on a specific character.

 - [ISSUE-51-fromhelltoshell.pdf 1](../files/tekka_interview)
 - [Nex Gen Corporation](../lore/nex-gen-corporation)